ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     `Set-InformationBarrierPolicy -Identity 43c37853-ea10-4b90-a23d-ab8c9377247 -State Inactive`

-    In this example, we are setting an information barrier policy that has GUID *43c37853-ea10-4b90-a23d-ab8c9377247* to an inactive status.
+    In this example, we set an information barrier policy that has GUID *43c37853-ea10-4b90-a23d-ab8c9377247* to an inactive status.

 3. To apply your changes, use the **Start-InformationBarrierPoliciesApplication** cmdlet.